 Our position on prenatal testing for Down’s syndrome.

-The Down’s Syndrome Association (DSA) would not want to see a world without people with Down’s syndrome.
-People with Down’s syndrome make an enormous contribution to their families, local communities and society in general in all sorts of different ways.
+The Down’s Syndrome Association (DSA) would not want to see a world without people who have Down’s syndrome.
+People who have Down’s syndrome make an enormous contribution to their families, local communities and society in general in all sorts of different ways.

-While the DSA acknowledges that the offer of prenatal testing for Down’s syndrome is a part of antenatal care, we are committed to ensuring that the prenatal testing process informs all potential parents and professionals of the joys and challenges of having a child with Down’s syndrome.
+At the DSA, we are committed to ensuring that all potential parents and professionals are made aware of the joys and challenges of having a child who has Down’s syndrome.

 Before and during testing, easily understood and up-to-date information MUST be provided in an unbiased way by well trained professionals concerning: